kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 <<< ./snippets/App.js.snippet:9[js]

-We will receive real-time notification from Kuzzle each time a message is added to our message collection.
+We will receive real-time notifications from Kuzzle each time a message is added to our message collection.
 We will use those notifications to append the messages to our application state.

 Now, we need to subscribe to the collection that contains our messages.
 So let's create our `subscribeMessages()` method.
 It will call Kuzzle's realtime controller to allow us to [receive notifications](/sdk/js/7/controllers/realtime/subscribe) on message creations:

 <<< ./snippets/App.js.snippet:10[js]

 Add an input field bound to the message property, and a button which calls our `sendMessage()` function:

 <<< ./snippets/App.js.snippet:11[js]